yogthos/mastodon-bot/README.md

 ### description

-the bot will read the timeline from the specified Twitter/Tumblr accounts, and post it to Mastodon
+the bot will post the timeline from the specified Twitter/Tumblr accounts and RSS feeds to Mastodon

 ### installation